Quoted Companies Alliance Code for Small & Mid-sized Quoted Companies

 The division of responsibilities between the Chairman, Chief Executive Officer and Non-Executive Directors is set out in writing in their contracts and agreed by the Board.
 The roles of the Chairman and the Chief Executive Officer are separate with a distinct division of responsibilities.
 The partnership between Michael Tobin OBE and Andrew Walwyn is based on mutual trust and facilitated by regular dialogue between the two.
 The separation of authority enhances independent oversight of the executive management by the Board and helps to ensure that no one individual on the Board has unfettered authority.

-For the roles and responsibilities of the Board please see section 6 on page 50 of the Company’s 2020 Annual Report.
+For the roles and responsibilities of the Board please see section 6 on page 49 of the 2021 Annual Report.

 10. COMMUNICATING WITH SHAREHOLDERS AND OTHER RELEVANT STAKEHOLDERS